zedlopez/ifm/Writing with Inform.md

 	"You've been wandering around for [turn count] turns now."

-might print as "You've been wandering around for 213 turns now.", if the story has been played out for exactly that many commands.
+might print as ``You've been wandering around for 213 turns now.``, if the story has been played out for exactly that many commands.
 But if we prefer:

 > phrase: {phs_numwords} say "[(number) in words]"
 >